-Nevertheless, the country is unable to stop encroachment by neighbours.
-Korea is made a Japanese protectorate in 1905 and is turned into a full colony of the growing Japanese Empire in 1910.
+Nevertheless, the country is unable to stop intrusions by its neighbours.
+Korea is made a Japanese protectorate in 1905 and turned into a full colony of the growing Japanese Empire in 1910.
 By the 1940s there are about 700,000 Japanese in Korea, mostly working in government service.
 While the Japanese policies result in substantial economic growth, Koreans become second-class citizens in their own land.
 More background.

-Mini biography: Born on 15 April 1912 in Mangyongdae, in the Pyongyang Province of northern Korea, into what was probably a middle-class family.
+Born on 15 April 1912 in Mangyongdae, in the Pyongyang Province of northern Korea, into what was probably a middle-class family.
 His birth name is Kim Song Ju.
 He is the eldest of three sons.
 Kim's younger brother dies early.
-His youngest brother will serve with him until the mid-1970s.
+His youngest brother serves with him until the mid-1970s.
 Kim's father is a Christian and Kim attends church throughout his teens.

-Kim emerges as a significant resistance leader during this time, commanding the 6th Division, 2nd Army, 1st Route Army of the Northeast Anti-Japanese United Army.
+Kim emerges as a significant resistance leader during this time, commanding a division of the Anti-Japanese United Army.
 At its height, Kim's division numbers about 300.
-The Japanese consider him to be so effective and dangerous they form a special unit to track him down.
-It is during this phase that he adopts the name Kim Il Sung, supposedly in honour of his uncle, who was a participant in the 1919 uprising.
+The Japanese consider him to be so effective they form a special unit to track him down.
+It is during this phase that he adopts the name Kim Il Sung.

 1937 - The Second Sino-Japanese War breaks out on 7 July following a skirmish between Chinese and Japanese troops outside Beijing.
 Now on a war footing, Japan cracks down on its colony in Korea.
 Koreans are required to speak Japanese and take Japanese names.